aycandv/multi-facility-location-problem/README.md

 # How to Run

-Source code of all approaches are put under `/src/` folder in `.ipynb` format.
-As code files are named with the approach used, You can directly get into these folders to see results of different approaches.
+Source code of all approaches are put under `/src/` folder in `.ipynb` format for `small` and `large` graphs.
+As code files are named with the approach used, You can directly get into these files to see results of different approaches.
 [Jupyter Notebook/Lab](https://jupyter.org) is required to run codes.

 ---------